drug-design/course/docs/chapters/synthesis-of-drugs.md

 ### Databases for Organic Synthesis

-A huge amount of printed information, data and databases have accumulated over the years in the area of organic synthesis and are regularly updated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/databases-for-organic-synthesis-cd4be6fc'><i class='fa fa-play' aria-hidden='true'></i></button>A huge amount of printed information, data and databases have accumulated over the years in the area of organic synthesis and are regularly updated.
 This well documented and well-structured information constitutes an essential form of assistance for all synthetic chemists.
 Some of the most important sources of information are outlined in some detail in the following pages.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/synthesis-of-drugs/database0.png){: loading=lazy }
 ### Printed Information

-There is a vast number of textbooks, monograph series and articles that can be used by synthetic chemists as sources of information to find for example a detailed synthetic route, starting materials, conditions of a reaction, yields, catalysts, mechanisms etc...
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/printed-information-dbaabb3d'><i class='fa fa-play' aria-hidden='true'></i></button>There is a vast number of textbooks, monograph series and articles that can be used by synthetic chemists as sources of information to find for example a detailed synthetic route, starting materials, conditions of a reaction, yields, catalysts, mechanisms etc...
 Examples of such printed information are shown below.

 === "p.
 1"